dell/csm-docs/content/docs/deployment/helm/modules/upgrade/authorization.md

 linktitle: Authorization
 weight: 3
 description: >
-  Dell Container Storage Modules (CSM) for Authorization Upgrade
+  Dell Technologies (Dell) Container Storage Modules (CSM) for Authorization Upgrade
 ---

 This section outlines the upgrade steps for Container Storage Modules (CSM) for Authorization.
 The upgrade of CSM for Authorization is handled in 2 parts: